-If applicable, before beginning the reassembly process, weigh the pallet assembly including the weights, for pressure and/or vacuum setting.
-The manufacturer's weight calculations should be used, and the calculated weight for each setting should be recorded on the repair traveler.
+If applicable, before beginning the reassembly process, weigh the pallet assembly including the weights for pressure and/or vacuum setting [DDB3].
+The mManufacturer's weight calculations should be used, and the calculated weight for each setting should be recorded on the repair traveler.

 - 1) Vacuum Side Assembly (as applicable) - a.
 Secure the vent assembly for safe assembly of internal parts. - b.
-Install vacuum seat and guide as required. - c.
-Assemble and install the vacuum pallet assembly into the main vent body. - d.
+Install vacuum seat and guide as required. - b.

+c.
+Assemble and install thevacuum pallet assembly into themain\-vent body. c.

+- d.
 Install weights on vacuum side pallet assembly.
-Stack weights from the largest diameter against the pallet. - e.
+Stack weights from the largest diameter against the pallet. if applicable. - d. - e.
 Install vacuum side cover cap, and screen if applicable. - 2) Pressure Side Assembly (as applicable) - a.
 Secure the vent for assembly of internal parts. - b.
 Install pressure seat if applicable and guides. - c.
 Assemble and Install pressure pallet assembly into main body. - d.
 Install weights on pressure pallet assembly.
-Stack weights from the largest diameter against the pallet.
+Stack weights from the largest diameter against the pallet, if applicable. - e.
+Install pressure weather hood and screen or cover as applicable.